Academic Promotion Procedure

 - Staff Retention

-1. This document details School procedures for academic promotions from Lecturer to Senior Lecturer, Reader or Professor, from Senior Lecturer to Reader or Professor and from Reader to Professor.
+This document details School procedures for academic promotions from Lecturer to Senior Lecturer, Reader or Professor, from Senior Lecturer to Reader or Professor and from Reader to Professor.
 It does not deal with initial appointments, transfers from Grade G7/Ac2 to G8/Ac3 scale or transfers from fixed-term contracts to appointments to the permanent staff.
 The School has always made promotions from Lecturer to Senior Lecturer a matter of internal procedures, but appointments to Reader and Professor involve University of London procedures which have been devolved to Schools but which still require an element of central compliance.
+Please also refer to the Academic Performance Framework (June 2015) approved by Academic Board which sets out the framework against which applications for promotion will be considered.

 The membership of the School Promotions Panel consists of the Director and senior Professors recommended to and approved by Academic Board, and comprises: